RingCentral (NYSE:RNG) Releases Q1 2022 Earnings Guidance

 RingCentral (NYSE:RNG – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.340-$0.340 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.330.
+The company provided earnings per share (EPS) guidance of $0.340-$0.340 for the period, compared to the Thomson Reuters consensus estimate of $0.330.
 The company issued revenue guidance of $455 million-$459 million, compared to the consensus revenue estimate of $450.62 million.RingCentral also updated its FY 2022 guidance to $1.690-$1.720 EPS.

-RingCentral (NYSE:RNG – Get Rating) last issued its earnings results on Tuesday, February 22nd.
-The software maker reported $0.39 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.02.
-The firm had revenue of $448.00 million during the quarter, compared to the consensus estimate of $434.83 million.
-RingCentral had a negative return on equity of 184.86% and a negative net margin of 23.59%.
-The business’s quarterly revenue was up 33.9% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned ($0.16) earnings per share.
-Analysts forecast that RingCentral will post -2 earnings per share for the current fiscal year.
+RingCentral (NYSE:RNG – Get Rating) last announced its quarterly earnings data on Tuesday, February 22nd.
+The software maker reported $0.39 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.02.
+RingCentral had a negative return on equity of 126.04% and a negative net margin of 23.59%.
+The firm had revenue of $448.00 million for the quarter, compared to analysts’ expectations of $434.83 million.
+During the same period last year, the business posted ($0.16) earnings per share.
+The firm’s revenue for the quarter was up 33.9% on a year-over-year basis.
+On average, equities analysts anticipate that RingCentral will post -1.99 earnings per share for the current year.

-In other RingCentral news, CAO John H. Marlow sold 1,500 shares of the stock in a transaction that occurred on Tuesday, December 7th.
-The stock was sold at an average price of $209.83, for a total transaction of $314,745.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-7.35% of the stock is currently owned by corporate insiders.

-Several large investors have recently modified their holdings of the company.
-JustInvest LLC raised its position in shares of RingCentral by 114.4% during the fourth quarter.
-JustInvest LLC now owns 2,005 shares of the software maker’s stock worth $376,000 after purchasing an additional 1,070 shares during the period.
-Vident Investment Advisory LLC raised its position in shares of RingCentral by 16.9% during the fourth quarter.
-Vident Investment Advisory LLC now owns 7,384 shares of the software maker’s stock worth $1,383,000 after purchasing an additional 1,068 shares during the period.
-Weiss Multi Strategy Advisers LLC purchased a new stake in RingCentral in the 4th quarter valued at $3,091,000.
-EP Wealth Advisors LLC purchased a new stake in RingCentral in the 4th quarter valued at $287,000.
-Finally, Virtu Financial LLC raised its position in RingCentral by 17.4% in the 4th quarter.
-Virtu Financial LLC now owns 3,733 shares of the software maker’s stock valued at $699,000 after buying an additional 552 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of RNG.
+Neo Ivy Capital Management increased its position in shares of RingCentral by 185.1% during the fourth quarter.
+Neo Ivy Capital Management now owns 191 shares of the software maker’s stock valued at $36,000 after purchasing an additional 124 shares during the period.
+Penserra Capital Management LLC grew its position in RingCentral by 26.0% in the fourth quarter.
+Penserra Capital Management LLC now owns 359 shares of the software maker’s stock valued at $67,000 after acquiring an additional 74 shares during the period.
+Advisors Asset Management Inc. bought a new stake in RingCentral in the fourth quarter valued at $110,000.
+EP Wealth Advisors LLC bought a new stake in RingCentral in the fourth quarter valued at $287,000.
+Finally, JustInvest LLC grew its position in RingCentral by 114.4% in the fourth quarter.
+JustInvest LLC now owns 2,005 shares of the software maker’s stock valued at $376,000 after acquiring an additional 1,070 shares during the period.
 87.39% of the stock is currently owned by institutional investors.

 RingCentral, Inc engages in the provision of global enterprise cloud communications and collaboration solutions.
 The firm’s solutions provide a single user identity across multiple locations and devices, including smartphones, tablets, PCs and desk phones, and allows for communication across multiple modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings and fax.